demmonico/terra-compose/README.md

       after_all:            "run any bash script or command on host"
       before_container_run: "run any bash script or command in container"
 ```

+#### Aliases configuration sections

+##### tfvars

+- can be string or list.
+When list then order matters for Terraform
+- when omitted workspace name will be used
+- can be explicitely forced to skip (using `config -> skip_value` from system configuration or `-` by default)
+- unless explicitely forced to skip, will ask interactively to set the tfvars file name during execution

 ### Example